An end-to-end generative diffusion model for heavy-ion collisions

 The conditional reverse diffusion process $p(\pmb S_0|\pmb I,\eta/s)$ is accomplished by learning the scaled score function through a noise-prediction network $\pmb\varepsilon_{\pmb\theta}(\pmb S_t,\pmb I,\eta/s,t)$ as depicted in the workflow shown in Figure \ref{fig:diffHIC}.
 The initial density profiles and corresponding particle spectra are concatenated channel-wise.
 The diffusion time steps \(t\) and \(\eta/s\) are encoded via a time-embedding and label-embedding layer, respectively, which are further added together.
 The input charged particle spectra are noised according to \(\pmb{S}_t = \sqrt{\alpha_t} \pmb{S}_0 + \sqrt{1-\alpha_t} \boldsymbol{\varepsilon}\).
 A noise-prediction network \(\boldsymbol{\varepsilon}_{\pmb\theta}(\pmb{S}_t, \pmb{I}, \eta/s, t)\) are used, aiming to minimize the mean squared error \(\|\boldsymbol{\varepsilon} - \boldsymbol{\varepsilon}_{\pmb\theta}\|^2\).
 The training algorithm is summarized in Algorithm 1.
 Once we have a such trained scaled score function $\pmb \varepsilon_{\pmb \theta} = -\sigma_t \pmb s_{\pmb \theta}$, the particle spectra can be generated from Gaussian noise by solving the reverse ODE (Eq.~\ref{eq:reverseODE}).
 In this model, the total noise steps is $T=4000$ and we chose a linear noise schedule from $\beta_1 = 0.5\times 10^{-4}$ to $\beta_T = 0.01$.

-\sect{Model Performance} To evaluate the performance of our trained DiffHIC model, we conducted additional 10,000-event simulations for each value of $\eta/s$ across all centralities.
-We assess the efficacy of DiffHIC by comparing its outputs with {the original} numerical simulations, which were regarded as the ground truth.
+\sect{Model Performance} To evaluate the performance of our trained DiffHIC model, we conducted additional 10,000-event simulations for each value of $\eta/s$ {in every centrality.} We assess the efficacy of DiffHIC by comparing its outputs with {the original} numerical simulations, which were regarded as the ground truth.
 In terms of the generated particle spectrum, which in practice is a two-dimensional discretized distribution of pixels of size $64\times 64$ (in $p_T$ and $\phi_p$), perfect comparison between DIffHIC and the ground truth is realized with impurities appear only randomly at a level of several pixels.

 Below we primarily focus on the anisotropic flow, as they are measurables that quantitatively characterize the spectrum.
 Anisotropic flow are defined as the Fourier coefficients of the particle spectrum,